open-amt-cloud-toolkit/docs/docs/Deployment/Database/nosql.md

 1. Open the `docker-compose.yml` file.

 2. Add the Mongo image and configuration.
+This guide reuses the preexisting `POSTGRES_USER` and `POSTGRES_PASSWORD` environment variables for the MongoDB credentials and connection strings for easy configuration and demonstration.

     ``` yaml
     mongo: